naiarievilo/to-do-app/README.md

 ### Backend
 #### Techonologies
 The backend was built using [Express](https://expressjs.com/) (and its associated ecosystem middlewares).
-The backend was built as an RESTful API.
+The backend was built as an JSON API.

 #### File structure
 The backend source files are structured as below: